 Where on Earth...?
 MISR Mystery Image Quiz #22

 Here's another chance to play geographical detective!
 This natural-color image from NASA's Multi-angle Imaging SpectroRadiometer (MISR) covers an area of about 374 kilometers x 276 kilometers and was acquired in mid-February, 2005.
 This mystery concerns the geography and weather of the region.
-Use any reference material you like and answer the following 5 questions.
+Use any reference material you like and answer the following five questions.

 1. A major river enters at the left-hand image margin and runs across the image area.
-Two other large rivers also enter from the left-hand edge, one from the the south, and one from the north.
+Two other large rivers also enter from the left-hand edge, one from the south, and one from the north.
 These three rivers converge near a regional capital city, apparent as the large area of pale gray pixels near the junction of these three rivers.
 Name that capital city and these three rivers.

 2. The following four statements concern the art and prehistory from a particular jurisdictional region (in this case, a state) of which the aforementioned city is the capital.
 Three of the statements are true.
 Which statement is false?